 Generally speaking, a 'Weihnachtsmarkt' opens around midday and goes through to the early evening.
 A market normally consists of stalls selling Christmas ornaments and knick-knacks, as well as local handicrafts that would be suitable for presents, and not forgetting the traditional food and drink.
 Mulled wine (Glühwein) and spiced tea with rum are specialities for this time of year.

-The markets below are listed from North to South along the Romantic Road, not in any particular order of importance and with the dates for 2017:
+The markets below are listed from North to South along the Romantic Road, not in any particular order of importance and with the dates:

 This is held from December 01 to 23 in the Oberer and Unterer Markt (Upper and Lower Market) in the centre of the city.
 There is also a section with artists' stalls selling handicrafts in the courtyard of the town hall.
 The market is open daily from 10.00-20.30 (on Sundays it opens an hour later).